-If sanctifying grace dwells in your soul when you die, then you have the equipment you need, and you can live in heaven (though you may need to be purified first in purgatory; cf. 1 Cor.
+If sanctifying grace dwells in your soul when you die, then you can live in heaven (though you may need to be purified first in purgatory; cf. 1 Cor.
 3:12–16).
 If it doesn’t dwell in your soul when you die—in other words, if your soul is spiritually dead by being in the state of mortal sin (Gal.
 5:19-21)— you cannot live in heaven.
 You then have to face an eternity of spiritual death: the utter separation of your spirit from God (Eph.
 2:1, 2:5, 4:18).
-The worst part of this eternal separation will be that you yourself would have caused it to be that way.

 You can obtain supernatural life by yielding to actual graces you receive.
 God keeps giving you these divine pushes, and all you have to do is go along.